zeek/zeekctl/doc/broctl.rst

                  ``"bool"``, ``"string"``, or ``"int"``.

              ``default``
-                 A string with the option's default value.
-Note that this must always be a string, even for non-string types.
-For booleans, use ``"0"`` for False and ``"1"`` for True.
-For integers, give the value as a string ``"42"``.
+                 The option's default value.
+Note that this value must be enclosed in quotes if the type is "string", and must not be enclosed in quotes if the type is not "string".

              ``description``
                  A string with a description of the option semantics.